Franmeza/word-analytics-app/README.md

 Analysis: Upon inputting text, the application instantly calculates the word count, character count, and remaining characters for Instagram and Facebook posts.

+Validation: It will display a warning if the segment '< script >' is added.

 Optimize Content: Based on the analysis results, users can optimize their content to align with platform-specific requirements.
 Whether crafting captions, comments, or status updates, Word Analytics empowers users to create compelling and concise social media content.

 ## Technologies Used:

 -Vite 4.4.1
 -React 18.2.8
+-CSS